amanshallow/TG-Database/README.md

 -----------------------------------

-**Please DON'T edit ".gitignore", target and .idea are IDE unique for everyone!
+**Please DON'T edit ".gitignore", target and .idea directories are unique for everyone!
 Thus, they cannot be included in this shared repo!**

 ---------------------------------